 The contradiction between democratic decision making in national and local politics on the one hand and the bureaucratic, administrative structure of international trade arbitration and agreements on the other is a troubling one, and it will become more troubling as time goes on.
 The international financial system that now exists is very far from being prudently regulated.
 Attention still needs to be paid to these issues, and a rational, progressive approach to globalization will remain important into the future.

-Outlook: bleak The rapid development of legal software, which allows consumers to write wills and other contracts on their own, will likely mean a fall in the price of legal expertise and a dramatic decrease in most lawyers' salaries.
+THE LAWYER Outlook: bleak The rapid development of legal software, which allows consumers to write wills and other contracts on their own, will likely mean a fall in the price of legal expertise and a dramatic decrease in most lawyers' salaries.
 Manufacturers of WillMaker and related software report a 23% sales growth over the pa